mako-framework/docs/03_command_line/02_commands.md

 > Note that the spinner will only animate when you have the `pcntl` and `posix` extensions enabled.
 It will gracefully degrade to a static message if the extensions are missing.

-The `table` method lets you output a nice ASCII table.
+The `table` method allows you to generate and display well-formatted ASCII tables, making it easy to present tabular data directly in the console.
+This feature is especially useful for commands that output multiple columns of related information, such as lists of users, configuration settings, or task statuses.

 ```
 $this->table(['Col1', 'Col2'], [['R1 C1', 'R1 C2'], ['R2 C1', 'R2 C2']]);